dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-02-06-city_planning.md

 layout: post-full
 ---

-Our city planning algorithm helps plan a new city or can build upon information on currently available land information with buildings to replan a city that meets requirements such as
+Our city planning algorithm helps plan a new city or can build upon information on currently available land and/or road information with buildings to replan a geographical region of interest that meets requirements such as
 * Number of hospitals
 * Number of schools
 * Number of police stations